Scoring Guide

 | Same-hand disadvantage | -3 | Same-hand matchups (RHH vs RHP, LHH vs LHP) are harder.
 Breaking balls move away from same-side hitters. |

 | Elite pitcher penalty | -3 to -15 | Based on the pitcher’s blended FIP (current + prior season).
-Grade 5 aces (FIP < 2.50) also reduce the batter’s xBA and xwOBA scores by 20% before the subtotal. |
+Scaled by grade: -3 (grade 1), -5 (grade 2), -8 (grade 3), -12 (grade 4), -15 (grade 5).
+Grade 4-5 aces also reduce the batter’s xBA and xwOBA scores by 15-20% before the subtotal. |

 | Weak pitcher bonus | +3 to +10 | Pitchers with a blended FIP of 4.50+ are giving up hits to everyone.
-The bonus scales up to +10 for truly bad pitchers (FIP 5.50+). |
+The bonus scales: +3 (FIP 4.50-4.99), +7 (FIP 5.00-5.49), +10 (FIP 5.50+). |

-| BABIP correction | 0 to -4 | Batters with an unsustainably high batting average on balls in play (BABIP > .340) who are also significantly outperforming their career average get a small haircut.
-Requires 100+ PA. |
+| BABIP correction | 0 to -4 | Batters with an unsustainably high batting average on balls in play (BABIP > .340) who are also outperforming their career average by .050+ get a haircut: -1 point per .025 of BABIP above .340, capped at -4.
+Requires 100+ PA to activate. |

 | Injury risk | -2 | Flat penalty if the batter has a recent injury flag.
 They may leave the game early, reducing plate appearances. |